 It is important to maintain the caulking around bathtubs and showers, especially at the intersection between the tub or shower and the floor.
 Failure to maintain this seal will

 TOILET The toilet was flushed and was functioning as intended.

-SINK The bathroom sinks are properly installed and are in good condition.
+SINK The bathroom sink is properly installed and is in good condition.

-DRAINS, TRAPS AND TRAP The sink drains are properly installed and are performing their intended function.
+DRAINS, TRAPS AND TRAP The sink drain is properly installed and is performing its intended function.

 ARMS